locessentials/eng401-business-english-us/final-project/final-project-instructions.md

 #### Evaluation Process
 - Review **two presentations** from other groups (assignments will be provided)
-- Share **constructive feedback** on both content and delivery in the related post on Teams
+- Share **constructive feedback** on both content and delivery on the related post in the discussion forum

 #### Evaluation Criteria
 Focus your evaluations on: